-Banks are one of the oldest businesses in the world and are often the backbone of successful economies.
-Strong financial systems are at the forefront of technological advancement and provide the financial plumbing necessary for economies to flourish.
-Banking has changed significantly since the commodity banks of the past, and modern financial institutions continue to adapt to the most complicated issues.
+Banking is one of the oldest businesses in the world and it is the backbone of most successful economies.
+However, it has changed significantly since the commodity banks of the past, and financial institutions continue to adapt to the most complicated issues.

 Before the time of currencies, banking was done by trading grain and other necessities.
 Farmers could deposit grain at a grain bank and withdraw periodically to provide a constant source of food while their next crop was growing.

-The problem with a commodity-based banking system was the logistics of handling all the grain, food, and livestock.
-Therefore, as civilizations spread across the world, new commodities became the focus of trade across borders.
-However, there was no centralized medium of exchange for all.
+While a commodity-based banking system provided many benefits, the logistics of handling all the grain, food, and livestock created issues.
+As civilizations spread across the world, new commodities became the focus of cross-border trade, further complicating the rudimentary banking system.
+This created the need for a centralized medium of exchange – better known as currency.